-Fertilizing your tomato plants is one of the major issues to become a successful gardener.
-Most garden soil doesn’t contain the required nutrients needed for plant development.
+Fertilizing your tomato plants is a significant issue for becoming a successful gardener.
+Unfortunately, most garden soil doesn’t contain the nutrients needed for plant development.

-Proper portion of fertilization during cultivation season is necessary not only to get better yield but also to avoid some problems.
+A proper portion of fertilization during cultivation season is necessary to get a better yield and avoid some problems.

-Irregular and imbalance fertilization can hamper the plant growth, moreover susceptible to some diseases.
+Irregular and imbalanced nutrient supply can hamper plant growth and make it susceptible to some diseases.

-So become a smart gardener you must need to know how to fertilize tomatoes.
+To become an intelligent gardener, you must know how to fertilize tomatoes.

-How much nutrients demand your garden soil will come out from the result of your garden soil test.
-Without testing your garden soil, it is difficult to apply accurate fertilization for tomatoes.
+How much nutrients demanded in your garden soil will come from your garden soil test results?

 For taking the soil test, you can collect a soil test kit from the nearest home improvement or garden stores.
 You can also order online stores for the kit set.

-Your local agricultural extension center can help you to provide the service if you found difficulties.
+Your local agricultural extension center can help you to provide the service if you find difficulties.

 Which fertilizer should you use on tomato plants?

-Usually, there are two types of fertilizer (natural and chemical fertilizer) which can be used for gardening and both of them perform well and also have some limitations.
+Usually, two types of fertilizer (natural and chemical fertilizer) can be used for gardening.
+Both perform well and have some limitations.

-Mainly contain organic matters like different types of manures, fish emulsion, suitable household, and kitchen garbage and other diseases free garden debris.
+Mainly contain organic matters like different types of manures, fish emulsion, suitable household and kitchen garbage, and other diseased-free garden debris.

-It is also known as organic fertilizer, homemade fertilizer or compost fertilizer which is very environment friendly.
+It is also known as organic fertilizer, homemade fertilizer, or environmentally friendly compost fertilizer.

-It releases slowly in the soil and provides nutrients to tomato plants for a longer period of time.
-It also develops the soil quality.
+It releases slowly in the soil and provides nutrients to tomato plants for a more extended period.
+It also develops soil quality.

-You can also make your own fertilizer by using your household and kitchen garbage.
-But make sure all the nutrients represent in your homemade compost for growing healthy plants.
-It also times consuming and needs a place to prepare them.
+Using household and kitchen garbage, you can also make your fertilizer.
+But make sure all the nutrients are present in your homemade compost for growing healthy plants.
+It is also time-consuming and needs a place to prepare them.

-You have to use an organic fertilizer at the beginning when you preparing your soil for planting tomatoes.
-Gradually the compost will mix with the soil and provide nutrients to the plants.
+You have to use an organic fertilizer at the beginning when you prepare your soil for planting tomatoes.
+Gradually the compost will mix with the ground and provide nutrients to the plants.

 When you need to provide additional nutrients to the plants, organic fertilizer or homemade fertilizer and mulching is the best solution.